Skip to content

 Transitions between tracks are scored on six independent axes, each producing a value between 0 and 1.
 A weighted composite combines all available scores based on the chosen priority mode.

-Both score_transition and build_set use this scoring system. score_transition returns the full breakdown for a single A-to-B pair. build_set uses it internally to evaluate thousands of candidate transitions during greedy sequencing.
+Both score_transition and build_set use this scoring system. score_transition returns the standalone breakdown for one A-to-B pair. build_set uses beam search with a default beam_width of 3; beam_width=1 is the greedy specialization.
+Sequence-context modifiers described below apply only while build_set grows a path.

 The six axes are: